rzonedevops/ad-res-j7/FINAL_AFFIDAVIT_PACKAGE/ANNEXURES/JF05/JF8_CORRESPONDENCE_EVIDENCE.md

 **Evidence Quality:** CRITICAL - Direct correspondence proving cooperation and obstruction
 **Legal Impact:** HIGH - Establishes material non-disclosure and bad faith
 **Cross-Reference:** Links to JF8A, JF8B, JF8C, JF8D for comprehensive evidence package

+### Commentary on AD 7

+Urgency and Delay Considerations

+### Commentary on AD 7.2

+PETER CLAIMED ONLY IN JULY TO NOTICE WHEN WE WERE TRYING TO RESOLVE WITH SARS AUDIT AND INTERNAL REPORTS INSERT REPORTS